 Scenic Caves Nordic Centre has become a favourite for Ontario cross-country skiers during the last decade as it has all the right qualities to satisfy.
-With well-marked trails for all levels, daily grooming and scenic trails it makes for a great outing.
+With well-marked trails for all levels, daily grooming and picturesque trails it makes for a great outing.

 Nordic ski paths are wide and easy to turn for the average skier.
-Perhaps too many trail crossings had me check the map too often.
+Perhaps too many trail crossings had me checking the map too often.
 But once out back the harder trails will get you going.

 Skate skiers have 25 km open up on, such as on the Eagle’s Flight/Georgian Path.